Business Victoria provides a one-stop shop for business assistance to the local community.

 Firestarter

 The Firestarter Entrepreneurial Training Program is designed to help you to research, plan, start and grow your own business.
-It is split into two segments, a three month core program and then a nine month 'take-off' period where we support you while your business is starting up.
+It includes ideas help, workshops, mentoring sessions and a range of free services at a heavily subsidised cost.

 Read More